Investing for dummies 2022: Embrace Disasters

 There is now a 70% probability that when the Dow bottoms and reverses course, it could tack on 2200 to 3600 points within ten days.
 Interim update March 9, 2020

 The general public is still unsure about the situation, so any sudden drops in the market should be seen as positive for long-term investors.
-Ignoring distractions and concentrating on the overall market direction is essential.
+It is essential to ignore distractions and concentrate on the overall market direction.
 Create a list of excellent companies that you would like to invest in.
 When the market experiences a significant downturn, you will be prepared to buy these companies at a substantial discount.
-The combination of low-interest rates and massive government stimulus will likely lead to a rapid and significant increase in the market.
+The combination of low interest rates and massive government stimulus will likely lead to a rapid and significant increase in the market.

 All the king’s horses and all the king’s men can’t put the past together again.
 So let’s remember: Don’t try to saw sawdust.
 Dale Carnegie